tutgnss/GNSS_visualization_tools/docs/define_the_scenario.rst

         DPRYattitude:
         Kepler:

-- 2nd step:
+**- 2nd step:**

 Copy/Paste the number of [SECTION] needed.
 In our example, there is two sections:

     - Section 1 between A and B
     - Section 2 between B and C

 For each section, you can now fill all parameters you need but pay attention: